 Openness of Cold-Blooded Exotic Pet Owners

 The most interesting results were observed between cold-blooded pet owners and traditional pet owners; female traditional pet owners were significantly less open to new experiences than females who owned cold-blooded pets.
 Thinking about this, it does make sense though and shouldn’t really come as a surprise.
 Traditional pets are ‘traditional’ for a reason, they have been domesticated for thousands of years and make up a strong part of our culture and heritage.
 Therefore owning a traditional pet is essentially a ‘normal’ thing to do and not necessarily a new experience.
 Arguably for someone who has never owned a pet before, getting a new pet, traditional or exotic, can be a very novel experience!
+Get the right leopard gecko tank size for your pet gecko.

 Top 10 Pets of 2011